How many labelers do you have? A closer look at gold-standard labels: Introduction

 While our models are stylized, they also make several concrete and testable predictions for real datasets; if our approach provides a useful abstraction, it must suggest improvements in learning even for more complex and challenging to analyze scenarios.
-Indeed, our theory predicts that methods that fit predictive models on non-aggregated data should both make better-calibrated predictions and, in general, have lower classification error than models that use aggregated clean labels.
-To that end, we consider two real datasets, and they corroborate the predictions and implications of our theory even beyond logistic models.
+Our theory predicts that methods that fit predictive models on non-aggregated data should both make better-calibrated predictions and, in general, have lower classification error than models that use aggregated clean labels.
+To that end, we consider two real datasets as well as one large scale semisynthetic dataset, and they corroborate the predictions and implications of our theory even beyond logistic models.
 In particular, majority-vote based algorithms yield uncalibrated models in all experiments, whereas the algorithms that use full-label information train (more) calibrated models.
 Moreover, the former algorithms exhibit worse classification error in our experiments, with the error gap depending on parameters---such as inherent label noise---that we can also address in our theoretical models.